A blog by Mica Huseyin-Sharp (Photographer & Graphic Designer at Trident Marketing)

 Photography allows freedom, creativity and it pushes you out of your comfort zone – there is no one-size-fits-all approach.
 Every photographer will admit to learning new things regularly and evolving their skillset.
 Plus, with the advancement of equipment, there’s always a new function or process to get on board with.
 I genuinely enjoy critiquing my own work too… perhaps I could do this next time, maybe I should try that?

-Whether you’d like photos of products, people, interiors, exteriors or anything else, we can help at Trident Marketing, so get in touch with us today.
+Whether you’d like photos or videos of products, people, interiors, exteriors or anything else, we can help at Trident Marketing, so get in touch with us today.